cirosantilli/linux-cheat/system-call/README.md

 This discusses system calls from an userland point of view.
 Kernel internals of system calls are not discussed here.

+System calls that have very similar ANSI C, POSIX or glibc wrappers will get detailed explanations in those cheatsheets: this will only mention their existence, and comment on extensions not present in those wrappers.
+It is of course not a coincidence that those interfaces and the system calls are so similar, since:

+- many system calls were designed to implement POSIX interfaces
+- almost all architecture portable system calls have a glibc wrapper

-Tell your OS to do things which user space program can't do directly such as:
+System calls tell your OS to do things which user space program can't do directly such as:

 - write to stdout, stderr, files
 - exit a program